 Sunshine Moisturizing Spray

-Ylang Ylang (Cananga odorata), Rose Blend, Bergamot (Citrus bergamia), Mandarin Red (Citrus deliciosa), Jasmine Absolute (Jasminum sambac), Lemon (Citrus limonum), Geranium (Pelargonium graveolens), Palmarosa (Cymbopobon martinii), Roman Chamomile (Chamaemelum nobile), Rosewood (Aniba roseadora) in a base of organic Safflower Oil (Carthamus tinctorius), Coconut Oil (Cocos nucifera), Sesame OIl (Sesamum indicum), Jojoba Oil (Simmondsia chinensis), organic Sunflower Oil (Helicanthus annuus), Olive Oil (Helicanthus annuus), Vitamins E (Tocopherol) and A (Retinol) oils
+Ylang Ylang (Cananga odorata), Bergamot (Citrus bergamia), Mandarin Red (Citrus deliciosa), Jasmine Absolute* (Jasminum grandiflorum), Lemon (Citrus limonum), Geranium (Pelargonium x asperum), Rosewood (Aniba roseadora), Palmarosa (Cymbopobon martinii), Roman Chamomile (Chamaemelum nobile), Rose Flower extract (Rosa centifolia), May Chang (Litsea cubeba), Clove Stem (Eugenia caryophyllata), Osmanthus Flower Absolute (Osmanthus fragrans), Rose (Rosa damascena) in a base of organic Safflower Oil (Carthamus tinctorius), Coconut Oil (Cocos nucifera), Sesame Oil (Sesamum indicum), Jojoba liquid wax (Simmondsia chinensis), organic Sunflower Oil (Helicanthus annuus), Olive Oil (Helicanthus annuus), Vitamins E (Tocopherol) and A (Retinol) oils

 Use this incredible blend to help clear the mind and reduce anxiety and stress.
 During times of grief, the adenoids and adrenal glands may shut down, and Sunshine may help to open these glands.